DulapahV/Matrix-Arithmetic/README.md

 3. Suppose we select `Addition`, then we just select 2 matrixes to be added together and the result will appear.
 After pressing any key to continue, the result will be outputted into `output.txt` and `output.csv` which we will take a look [here](#looking-at-output-files).

+**Answer is automatically stored in `Matrix Answer` so that it can be used to compute or perform further operations later on.*

 ![image](https://user-images.githubusercontent.com/71577909/137521209-aabd5fe7-b44e-4891-9562-a4487c46b74c.png)